Welcome to the UK Linguistics Olympiad

 (UKLO, pronounced /juklou/)

 UKLO is a competition, like the Mathematical Olympiad, for students who are still at school (or equivalent college) – any age, any ability level – in which they have to solve linguistic data problems.
 Thanks to our generous academic supporters, it’s completely free to both competitors and schools.
-The UK Olympiad also enters a team in the International Linguistics Olympiad.
+The UK Olympiad also enters at least one team in the International Linguistics Olympiad.

 - For teachers